 Bead Looming 101: Beading and Jewelry Making on a Bead Loom

 A bead loom is a tool used to weave beads together.
 Beading looms all have the same basic design with weaving achieved by inserting the weft threads (side to side threads) over and under the stationary warp threads (up and down threads).
 The warp threads are held in place by tension, and the weft threads, which hold your beads, are woven between the warp threads.
 The length and width of your finished piece will be determined by the length and number of your warp threads.
-The Wrapit Loom by Rainbow Loom works a bit differently and more detailed information about that type of bead loom can be found on our Wrapit Loom Product Guide.
+Shop our Bead Looming 101 product collection for all looming supplies and bead looms.

 Bead Loom Instructional Videos